-A pesticide regulatory system should incorporate consideration of effects on migratory birds so as to: (1) ensure substances of high risk to migratory birds are not permitted for use in activities that could result in exposure of migratory bird populations - preventative; and (2) allow for removal of substances if
+A pesticide regulatory system should incorporate consideration of effects on migratory birds so as to: (1) ensure substances of high risk to migratory birds are not permitted for use in activities that could result in exposure of migratory birds populations - preventative; and (2) allow for removal of substances if evidence indicates risks to migratory birds from their use - evaluative.
+These Guidelines focus on the latter, although the risk assessment process for new products also needs further development in both developed and less-developed regions (Forbes and Calow 2013; Murfitt 2012; Kramer, et al. 2011; Sala, et al. 2010).

-Regulatory systems should be made more responsive to new information (eg, regular evidence-based reviews) so that if evidence of risk to migratory birds is discovered post-approval, it can be used to review the approval of the substance and, if necessary, remove certain labelled uses (Hooper, et al. 2010).
+Regulatory systems should be made more responsive to new information (e.g., regular evidence-based reviews) so that if evidence of risk to migratory birds is discovered post-approval, it can be used to review the approval of the substance and, if necessary, remove certain labelled uses (Hooper, et al. 2010).